Descriptors

 :

-always appear after all files that it depends on.
-So a program that is processing the files can simply iterate over
+always appears after all files that it depends on.
+So a program that's processing the files can simply iterate over

-the contents and know that any dependencies of a file will have already been processed.
+the contents and know that any dependencies of a file have already been processed.

 Compilers can produce a file containing a serialized FileDescriptorSet